- Family Law

 Rebecca focuses her practice on all aspects of Family Law at Essig & Evans LLP.
-This includes representing clients in divorce, dissolution, spousal support matters, child custody, child support matters and adoptions, both contested and uncontested.
+This includes representing clients in divorce, dissolution, spousal support matters, child custody, child support matters, collaborative divorce and adoptions, both contested and uncontested.
 Rebecca also serves as a Guardian Ad Litem representing children’s best interests in contested custody and visitation cases, as well as working with third parties and grandparents in petitioning for companionship rights.

 Rebecca practices primarily in Hamilton, Warren, Clermont and Butler Counties in Ohio.

 Rebecca was selected as a “Rising Star” in Family Law in the Ohio Super Lawyers publication in 2019 and 2020.

 Rebecca also received the Center for Race, Gender, and Social Justice ‘Community Service Award’ from The University of Cincinnati College of Law and the ‘Service and Leadership Award’ from Miami University.

 Rebecca is a a member of the Cincinnati, State of Ohio and American Bar Associations, as well as a member of the Domestic Relations Committee of the Cincinnati Bar Association.

 - 2016, University of Cincinnati College of Law, Juris Doctor

 - Program Chair, The Center for Race, Gender and Social Justice